+Once in olden times, nearly forgotten, the schooner Exact was sailed from Nantucket, around Cape Horn, to San Francisco during the California Gold Rush.
+Not finding fortune there the little two-masted schooner was sailed, a half year later, from San Francisco to the Pacific Northwest and beyond.
 While looking at the Duwamish story pole at the Admiral Way Viewpoint (Belvedere Viewpoint) in West Seattle, in June 2013, I noticed that it includes a carving of a sailing vessel that symbolizes the schooner Exact.
 I wondered then what ever happened to that old sailing schooner, which landed the Denny Party and other pioneers on what is now Alki Beach.
 I had long seen at Alki Beach Park the granite obelisk on a concrete base that commemorates the “Birthplace of Seattle” and those pioneers that landed there, on November 13, 1851, from the schooner Exact.
 Those pioneers, most of whom settled across on the east side of Elliott Bay from there, founded the pioneer settlement of Seattle, Oregon Territory, named in 1852 after Chief Si'ahl in honor of his friendship.
-Chief Si'ahl (c.1786-1866) was chief of both the Suquamish and Duwamish people and he lived mostly at the Old Man House Longhouse, on the west side of the entrance to Agate Passage from Port Madison, across Puget Sound from the pioneer settlement of Seattle.
-At that time Puget Sound was also known as Whulge, as anglicized from the earlier Lushootseed name khWuhlch for Puget Sound.
+Chief Si'ahl (c.1786–1866) was chief of both the Suquamish and Duwamish people and he lived mostly at the Old Man House longhouse, on the west side of the entrance to Agate Passage from Port Madison, across Puget Sound from the pioneer settlement of Seattle.
+Around that time Puget Sound was also known as Whulge, as anglicized from the earlier Lushootseed name khWuhlch for Puget Sound.
 I had read sketchy historical accounts about the 1851 voyage of the schooner Exact to Puget Sound, under the command of Captain Isaiah Folger, but I had never read much about the schooner itself or any biographical information about the schooner's captain who brought the founding pioneers of Seattle to the wilds of Elliott Bay.
 By then it had only been about ten years since the United States Exploring Expedition, led by Lieutenant Charles Wilkes, U.S.N., had charted and named Elliott Bay.
 My curiosity from not knowing about what happened to the schooner, which left so much history in its wake, led me in search of the schooner Exact information in the old newspaper records of the day.
-While searching for old newspaper records snippets of information were also found in other old publications and documents, which all pieced together like scattered pieces of a jigsaw puzzle, eventually forming enough of a big picture perspective that the following schooner Exact history gradually all came together, with many interesting sidelights as well.
+While researching old newspaper records pieces of information were also found in other old publications and documents, which all pieced together like scattered pieces of a jigsaw puzzle, eventually forming enough of a big picture perspective that the following schooner Exact history gradually all came together, with many interesting sidelights as well.
 Some of the information that was found had been missing entirely from all Pacific Northwest history, or was previously thought to have been long lost, like some missing pieces found for that puzzle.

 Thanks again to the same helpful archivist at the National Archives, in Washington, DC, a photocopy of the 1830 master carpenter's certificate for the schooner Exact was obtained, which was previously thought to have been long lost.
 Received also from the National Archives with the photocopy of the 1830 master carpenter's certificate was a photocopy of the first certificate of admeasurement for the schooner Exact, as well as a photocopy of the first certificate of enrollment for the schooner Exact.
 The August 12, 1830, certificate of admeasurement was handwritten and signed by William Conner, Surveyor of Customs for the customs port of delivery at Hartford in the Collection District of Middletown and was countersigned by Merrick Warren Chapin.
 The certificate of admeasurement reads: “District of Middletown, Port of Hartford 12th August 1830, I William Conner Surveyor of the Port of Hartford do certify that I have surveyed and admeasured a vessel having the name ‘Exact of Hartford’ painted on her stern according to law, and find that said vessel is American built, has one deck and two masts, is a square sterned schooner, has a billet head and no galleries, that she is in length seventy feet and half an inch, in breadth twenty two feet one and three quarter inches, in depth five feet six and a half inches, and that she measures seventy three tons and thirty two ninety fifth parts of a ton.
 As witness my hand, [signed] Wm.
 Conner, Surveyor.
 Countersigned in testimony of the truth of the particulars above mentioned [signed] M. W. Chapin.”